U.S. environmentalists welcome wins by 'Green New Deal' candidates

 Green victories came amid setbacks in Colorado, Arizona and Washington states, where voters rejected initiatives to curb fossil fuels by restricting drilling, putting a fee on carbon emissions, and mandating the wider use of renewable energy.

-Jason Albertsons, a director at the Nature Conservancy, said that despite being “disappointed” by the rejection of those state measures, addressing environmental issues by creating jobs is “a potential path to success”.
+Jason Albritton, a director at the Nature Conservancy, said that despite being “disappointed” by the rejection of those state measures, addressing environmental issues by creating jobs is “a potential path to success”.

 The most vocal champion of the Green New Deal has been , Alexandria Ocasio-Cortez, a 29-year-old educator who won a seat in New York state.